apache/doris/docs/en/docs/advanced/cold-hot-separation.md

 - A single table or a single partition can only be associated with one storage policy.
 After association, the storage policy cannot be dropped，need to solve the relationship between the two.
 - The object information associated with the storage policy does not support modifying the data storage path information, such as bucket, endpoint, and root_ Path and other information
 - Currently, the storage policy only supports creation,modification and deletion. before deleting, you need to ensure that no table uses this storage policy.
+- The Unique model does not support storage policy setting when the Merge-On-Write feature is enabled.

 ## Show size of objects occupied by cold data
 1. Through show proc '/backends', you can view the size of each object being uploaded to, and the RemoteUsedCapacity item.There is a slight delay in this method